Plotting Rational Numbers on a Number Line Worksheets

 - Practice 2 - What is the end value of: -(+25)?

-- Practice 3 - If the missing number is smaller than 0, then subtract 1 from the next number.
-If the missing number is greater than 0, then add 1 to the previous number to the missing number.
+- Practice 3 - If the missing value is smaller than 0, then subtract 1 from the next value.
+If the integer is greater than 0, then add 1 to the previous value to the missing part.

 I'm still stumped when students reach this level and don't understand the opposite of a rationale number.

 - Quiz 1 - What is the opposite of 15?